github-userx/findimagedupes/README.md

     findimagedupes -v feh ~/Images

 If no arguments are specified, findimagedupes will print all the available arguments and their default values.

+# Also

+There is a [perl script](http://www.ostertag.name/HowTo/findimagedupes.shtml) by that name, which uses a different hashing algorithm.